saman/listor/README.md

 A simple directory listing script

 ## Usage
-Download the repositoy, unzip it and move the `index.php` in the web server's root folder.
+Download the repository, unzip it and move the `index.php` in the web server's root folder.

 ```
 $ wget https://github.com/saman/listor/archive/master.zip